bercaakbayir/unimi-dse-rl-assignment/README.md

 L1 tabular works → L2 the state explodes, linear FA generalises and beats the strained table → L3 continuous + partial-obs, the value depends on the hidden $\sigma$ so linear FA sits at random and only the **DQN** copes.

+**Tradeoffs.** The progression buys **policy quality** at the cost of **interpretability** and **sample efficiency**: the L1 table gives a legible, inspectable policy from little experience; the DQN reaches a working policy where the others can't, but needs far more experience and is a black box.
+Linear FA sits in between — cheap and still readable through its weights, as long as the state is fully observed.

 ## Layout